Integrative Business Model

 Improper punctuation may seem like a minor detail, but it can lead to significant misunderstandings.
 Ambiguity in written communication can result in artists missing deadlines, misinterpreting contractual terms, or making incorrect assumptions about their career trajectory.

 A misplaced comma or a poorly constructed sentence can change the intended meaning of a message.
-It’s imperative for management teams to pay attention to the nuances of written communication to avoid confusion and ensure that the artist fully comprehends the information being conveyed.
+Leadership teams must pay attention to the nuances of written communication to avoid confusion and ensure that the artist fully comprehends the information being conveyed.

 Communication: The Impact of Poor Artist Communication in the Music Industry